 I helped found Riddle – and it meets all the above criteria, with pricing starting at just $29 a month for unlimited quizzes, leads, and traffic.
 We’re up to 125 features – check ’em all here.

-Riddle is used every day by dozens of high profile partners.
-The BBC, the NBA’s Chicago Bulls, InStyle magazine, and Penguin/Random House turn to Riddle to build and embed fully customized quizzes like these for their readers.
+Riddle is used every day by our high profile partners such as the BBC, the NBA’s Chicago Bulls, InStyle magazine, and Penguin/Random House – they all turn to Riddle to build and embed fully customized quizzes like these for their readers.

 Any questions?
 Just let us know at firstname.lastname@example.org – our team are passionate about customer service and race each other to respond first.

 (I’m leading this month – which means our CEO Boris will owe me a 6-pack of good beer!)